UBCSailbot/docs/docs/reference/python/conventions.md

 Ideally, the third point should be avoided as much as possible since we would want our code to be self explanatory.
 It should be done only when absolutely necessary.

-### Type hinting and static type checking
+### Type hinting

 Since Python is a dynamically typed language, we need to make use of the [`typing`](https://docs.python.org/3/library/typing.html){target=_blank}
 and [`mypy`](https://mypy.readthedocs.io/en/stable/index.html){target=_blank} modules if we want to do any type checking in our functions and classes.
-Type checking is beneficial for documentation and maintaining a clean software architecture.
+Type checking is beneficial for documentation and maintaining a clean software architecture while catching errors through static type checking using mypy, which is a static type checker.
 There is some syntax to get familiar in order to use type checking.
 We recommend the following
 resources:

 - [mypy Typing Cheatsheet](https://mypy.readthedocs.io/en/stable/cheat_sheet_py3.html){target=_blank}